fra-mari/Two_Movie_Recommenders/README.md

 ---
 ### To Do:
-- Improve the CSS of the website
+- Improve the CSS of the website.
 - Show the movie posters of the recommended movies.
-- Tests
+- Tests.